rahmanidashti/LRSbasics/README.md

 We put the PDF version of the notebooks in the `PDFs` folder.

 ## Questions
-You are feel free to contact me by `rahmanidashti@gmail.com`, if you have any questions.
+Please feel free to contact by `rahmanidashti@gmail.com`, if you require any further information.